-March marks the officially start to spring, and the quietest corners of Japan are waking from the winter hibernation for some fiery celebrations and film festivals!
-Wherever you are in the country, there will be something exciting to see and make your March memorable!
+March marks the official start of spring, and the quietest corners of Japan are waking from winter hibernation for cherry blossom festivals and fiery celebrations.
+Wherever you are in the country, there will be something exciting to see, but check out our top sakura spots for Kyoto and Osaka if you’re heading that way.

 Omihachiman Sagicho Fire Festival